NetLogo banner

 NETLOGO FEATURES

-Electrons wrap around the world both vertically and horizontally.
+Electrons wrap around the world vertically.

 RELATED MODELS